Here’s how Trumpworld is spinning Trump’s refusal to condemn white supremacists

 — TPM Livewire (@TPMLiveWire) September 30, 2020

-Gidley’s deflection was echoed almost verbatim by fellow Trump mouthpiece, Jason Miller, later in the morning.
+Gidley’s deflection was echoed almost verbatim by fellow Trump mouthpiece Jason Miller later in the morning.

 Trump campaign adviser Jason Miller says on @MeetThePress Daily that when Trump told the Proud Boys to "stand by" last night, he meant "stand by the wayside and get out of the way" of law enforcement.